 Some of the problem areas where candidates fail to get grants include:

-- Applicants fail to communicate the relevance of their ideas
+- Applicants fail to communicate how their ideas will be addressed.

-- The proposal does not provide a strong rationale
+- The proposal makes without a strong rationale.

 - There is an unrealistic amount of work.

 The Government of Canada’s Business Benefits Finder provides sources of financing, including government grants and subsidies.

 Loans are the most commonly used source of funding for small and medium sized businesses.
 Consider the fact that all lenders offer different advantages, whether it’s personalized service or customized repayment.
 It's a good idea to shop around and find the lender that meets your specific needs.

 In general, start-ups have a harder time accessing loans than do established businesses.
 Entrepreneurs with a solid business plan and a good credit rating are more likely to be able to access loans.